benwzj/benwzj.github.io/_posts/2024-04-14-nextjs-router.md

 - Use the file `middleware.ts` (or .js) in the **root** of your project to define Middleware.
 - Only one `middleware.ts` file is supported per project
-- Because Middleware will be invoked for every route in your project, Use `matchers` to precisely target or exclude specific routes.
+- Because Middleware will be invoked for every route in your project, so you can use `matchers` to precisely target or exclude specific routes.
+Or using Conditional Statements in `middleware.ts`.

-Example:
+Classic Example:
 ```ts
 //middleware.ts